sabrinahirani/quantwalk/README.md

 ### Background

 In [decentralized finance](https://ethereum.org/en/defi/), a perpetual is a type of futures contract with no expiration date (meaning that positions can be held indefinitely).
 These contracts use a funding rate mechanism to facilitate regular payments to keep the contract price close to the price of the underlying asset spot price.
 Decentralized platforms, such as [dydx](https://dydx.exchange/), facilitate these trades using smart contracts, providing a transparent and permissionless trading environment.
-With this project *QuantWalk: A Quantum Walk Down Wall Street*, we seek to take advantage of the properties of the discrete-time quantum walk to price perpertuals more effectively than classical pricing strategies.
+With this project, we seek to take advantage of the properties of the discrete-time quantum walk to price perpertuals more effectively than classical pricing strategies.

 ### The Classical Approach